“All history is the study of an Other in space-time.”Ken Wilber

 “The study of history [is] first and foremost the study of the Other.
 Either the Other in (cultural) space or the Other in (historical) time.
 Or both.
 When we study other groups, they are usually Other at least in space, separated from us by some sort of distance; and they are often Other in time, separated from us by history.
 When we study our own history, we are also studying an Other in time: namely, ourselves as we were yesterday; and the actual space has also changed to some degree, hasn’t it?
 But then, time and space are two parts of the same curved universe, wouldn’t Mr. E say?
 So here it is: All history is the study of an Other in spacetime.
 And in order to understand any Other in spacetime, we need the four quadrants.“ —Ken Wilber

 Music by Stuart Davis

 Previous Episodes of The Ken Show

 Click here to find a full list of all Ken Show episodes, which include both video or audio.
-Or, if you like, you can stream all previous episodes here:

 About Ken Wilber